andrew/ultimate-awesome/README.md

 - [Awesome-Image-Distortion-Correction](https://github.com/subeeshvasu/Awesome-Image-Distortion-Correction) - A curated list of resources on handling Rolling Shutter effects and Radial Distortions.
 - [Awesome-iOS-Twitter](https://github.com/carolanitz/Awesome-iOS-Twitter) - A curated list of awesome iOS Twitter accounts.
 - [awesome-SOTA-FER](https://github.com/kdhht2334/awesome-SOTA-FER) - A curated list of facial expression recognition in both 7-emotion classification and affect estimation.
+- [lobe-chat-plugins](https://github.com/lobehub/lobe-chat-plugins) - 🧩 / 🏪  Plugin Index - This is the plugin index for LobeChat.
+It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
 - [awesome-mythx-smart-contract-security-tools](https://github.com/muellerberndt/awesome-mythx-smart-contract-security-tools) - A curated list of resources and tools for the MythX smart contract security API.
 - [awesome-react-state-management](https://github.com/olegrjumin/awesome-react-state-management) - ⚛️  ・React state management tools and libraries.
 - [awesome-AIOps](https://github.com/OpsPAI/awesome-AIOps) - A curated list of awesome academic researches and industrial materials about Artificial Intelligence for IT Operations (AIOps).